stooone/wakelock-source-hunter/README.md

   * You must use [BetterBatteryStats](https://play.google.com/store/apps/details?id=com.asksven.betterbatterystats) to find out what **wakelock** bothers you
   * Backup/note down your app shortcuts on your launcher (if you disable an app it is removed from the launcher), or you can switch to an alternative launcher and then back this way your usual launcher's app shourtcuts will be preserved
   * Edit the script and set `WAKELOCK=` to your **wakelock** of choise
-  * start a shell on your phone (I recommend JuiceSSH for "local device" connection)
+  * Start a shell on your phone (I recommend JuiceSSH for "local device" connection)
   * `su` to gain **root**
   * Start the srcipt by `bash wakelock-source-hunter.sh`
   * Interpret and do experiments by the results